sinugotshifhiwa4/Allure-playwright-report/README.md

    npm install -D allure-playwright npm install -D allure-commandline

-#### 2.  **Configure Allure Playwright in Playwright Config: Add allure-playwright to the reporter section of your playwright.config.js or playwright.config.ts file.
-Here is an example configuration:**
+Configure Allure Playwright in Playwright Config: Add allure-playwright to the reporter section of your playwright.config.js or playwright.config.ts file.
+Here is an example configuration:
+JavaScript

 module.exports = {
   reporter: [
     ["dot"],